Prospective Undergraduate Students

 Education Major

-Students entering the College of Education either enter as a Community Education and Social Change Major or as an Education Exploratory Track Student (Undeclared).
+Students entering the College of Education either enter as a Community Education and Social Change major or as an Education Exploratory Track Student (Undeclared).
 Students interested in one of our teaching programs, (Early Childhood Education, Special Education, Secondary Education or Elementary Education) would need to apply to those programs.
-We have created a short overview video of each program to help answer your questions and start you in the process of becoming a teacher.
+We have created short overview videos of each program below to help answer your questions and get you started with the process of becoming a teacher.

 Community Education & Social Change (B.A.)